 - Heart attack (chest pain): the pain from a heart attack occurs in the chest or the upper part of the abdomen.
 And it can be associated with nausea or vomiting.

 - Severe trauma: any severe trauma to your bones or your internal organ can lead to nausea or vomiting.

 - Post-operative pain: postoperative nausea or vomiting are very common.
 Pain is the most common cause of postoperative nausea

 - Migraine headaches (see later).

 CAUTION: Nausea and severe chest or stomach pain can be a sign of a dangerous health condition such as a HEART ATTACK.
 Please consult your doctor immediately if you have no explanation for your severe pain

 5- Psychic stress, anxiety, and Reactions to certain smells.

 Psychic stress and anxiety can cause nausea by triggering? fight or flight response?.
-The response includes a rush of hormones and neurotransmitter that prepares your body to cope with stressful situations.
+The response includes a rush of hormones and neurotransmitters that prepares your body to cope with stressful situations.

 But, this? rush? of hormones can affect your digestive system causing: (ref).

 - Colics, diarrhea, or painful spasms in the bowel.